 pH: flavor, gel set, and stability all collide here

 Acids in gummies do more than make flavors pop.
-Depending on the system, acid can be essential for gel formation-and it can also shift how the product behaves over shelf life.
-If pH is treated as an afterthought, you can end up in a tug-of-war between set performance, texture, and long-term consistency.
+Depending on the system, acid can be essential for gel formation—and it also shifts how the product behaves over shelf life.
+Treat pH as an afterthought, and you end up in a tug-of-war between set performance, texture, and long-term consistency.

 The manufacturing approach that holds up best is straightforward: define the pH target, decide when acid is introduced, and make sure mixing achieves uniformity quickly and repeatably.
 A pH that wanders batch-to-batch is a fast path to “same formula, different outcome.”